SujalPaudel/objectDetection/README.md

 The primary reason of choosing SSD(Single Shot MultiBox Detection) is it’s better speed and accuracy in the limited amount of resources.The system uses the TkAgg, with Agg rendering

-# Tensorflow works in Graph Principle:- The data flow graph
+## Tensorflow works in Graph Principle
+   :The data flow graph

-[1] SSD: SSD is an unified framework for object detection with a single network [2] Fast RCNN: Fast Regional Convolution Neural Network [3] Faster RCNN: Faster Regional Convolution Neural Network [4] YOLO: You Only Look Once
+SSD: SSD is an unified framework for object detection with a single network [1] Fast RCNN: Fast Regional Convolution Neural Network [2] Faster RCNN: Faster Regional Convolution Neural Network [3]
+YOLO: You Only Look Once [4]

 # Efficiency
 The code was run for 5 times taking images of child, cat, jewelry, house and car.
 The system was able to detect the objects with perfection.